PavelGushchin/telegram_bot/README.md

 To do that, you have to talk to BotFather and follow a few simple steps.
 Google it.

-Then paste your API Token to "secret_token.py" file:
+Then you need to paste your API Token to "secret_token.py" file:

 ```python
 # "secret_token.py" file